Are Outside Trips Available?

 The program is based on the principles of Hunt Seat Equitation with constant emphasis on safety and respect for the animal.
 Campers are instructed in the care and handling of horses, how to mount and hold the reins, and how to achieve a good seat and sure hands.
 Once the rider has control of herself and her mount, she learns to post a trot and canter on the right lead.
-Campers have the opportunity to demonstrate what they have learned at the exciting Horse Show at the end of each session.
-Experienced judges award ribbons and prizes for achievement at every level.

 Instruction in jumping is available to qualified riders who have written parental consent.
 Our graceful jumpers love to clear the rails, and no rider ever forgets the thrill of sharing those leaps.
 Riding for Juniors is structured with their special needs in mind.
 Their classes are scheduled in harmony with the more advanced groups, and their horses are the most docile in the stable.
 This separate attention allows the younger girls to gain confidence and control without distraction.
 Each girl progresses at her own pace, and there is no pressure to advance beyond basic equestrian skills.

 Horseback riding is offered to all campers every other day as part of the traditional camp program and the fee is included in the regular camp fee.
 There is a special daily riding program six days a week for an additional $400 per session.
 Parents must pre-register the camper through the horseback riding form.
 We will not be responsible for campers enrolled in the daily riding program who do not ride six days a week due to out-of-camp trips, weather conditions, etc. Enrollment in Daily Riding is limited to 12 campers per session.
 Please call the camp office if you have questions about our riding program.